 Past outreach events

-May – The whole lab organised a special stand at the annual Imperial Festival
+- May – The whole lab organized a special stand at the annual Imperial Festival

 - May – Giorgio gave a seminar at the Judd School, in Tonbridge.

 - Summer – We hosted Filitsa, a high-school student from the in2science program.
 Thanks Alice for her supervision!
 Filitsa wrote a very nice report of her experience on the in2science blog.

 - March – Alice represented the lab at the DNA summer school, presenting her work to A-level students

 - May – Anne represented the lab at the yearly Imperial Festival